Davidasx/FR33-CH4T/README.md

 ## Credits

-UI translation (de, es, fr, zh-hk) powered by Azure Translation API.
+UI translation (fr, de, es, zh-hk) powered by Azure Translation API.

 All of the UI is written in Python Flask and helped by Github Copilot.